Quagmire's Dad: Reception

 In a slight decrease from the previous week, the episode was viewed in 7.22 million homes in its original airing, despite airing simultaneously with Desperate Housewives on ABC, Celebrity Apprentice on NBC, and the television film Jesse Stone: No Remorse on CBS.
 The episode also acquired a 3.8 rating in the 18–49 demographic, beating The Simpsons, The Cleveland Show and American Dad! in both ratings and total viewership.

 Reviews of the episode were generally negative with most critics and audiences making comparisons between the episode and the 2007 film I Now Pronounce You Chuck & Larry.
-Ramsey Isler of IGN noted his enjoyment of Dan Quagmire's character traits: "I'll give the writing team credit for this little plot twist, as I'm sure we were all expecting the elder Quagmire to be even more of a womanizer than his son."
+Ramsey Isler of IGN noted his enjoyment of Ida Quagmire's character traits: "I'll give the writing team credit for this little plot twist, as I'm sure we were all expecting the elder Quagmire to be even more of a womanizer than his son."
 Regarding the episode's treatment of LGBT issues, Jason Hughes of TV Squad stated, "there's a gold mine of material to dig into for satire and comedy; comedy which will likely offend as many people as the real issues do."
 Emily VanDerWerff of The A.V.
 Club noted, "the scenes where the mockery seemed a little too mean-spirited were definitely out of the show's worst sections of its toolkit".
 Tom Eames of entertainment website Digital Spy placed the episode at number ten on his listing of the best Family Guy episodes in order of "yukyukyuks" and praised Brian's line of 'Hey...
 I fucked your dad' after Quagmire attacks him, describing it as "amazing".